 We’ve compiled a few of our favorite animated GIF making sites to help you make good quality GIFs for free, no Photoshop experience required.

-Wait, What are Animated GIFs?
+Wait, What Are Animated GIFs?

-A GIF (graphic interchange format) is a looping file format that cycles through a series of images (or frames) to create a short animation.
-It was originally developed in the late 80s, and uses a nerdy lossless compression technique to generate animations that won’t crash your server with massive file sizes.
+GIF is an acronym that stands for Graphic Interchange Format.
+This looping file format cycles through a series of images (or frames) to create a short animation.
+Originally developed in the late 80s, it uses a nerdy lossless compression technique to generate animations that won’t crash your server with massive file sizes.

 Luckily, GIFs have evolved over the years.
 Nowadays you can make seamlessly looping GIFs, and all manner of crazy mashed up GIF images.
 You can even add dynamic elements to an otherwise still image to create cinemagraphs like the one below.